Azure/azure-powershell/src/ConnectedNetwork/README.md

           "additionalProperties": true,
           "description": "The template for the managed application deployment."
       }

+  - from: swagger-document
+    where: $
+    transform: return $.replace(/networkFunctionVendors\//g, "vendors/")

   - no-inline:
       - Device
   #  The generated cmdlet need to Re-Name